IMIO/collective.iconifieddocumentactions/README.txt

 Introduction
 ============

 In Plone 2.5 document_actions where displayed as icons next to the title.
-This is not more the case now in Plone3...
-This package give this feature back in Plone3
+This is not more the case in following versions, this package gives this feature back